 The security and responsibility of the equipment remains with the department until the equipment is picked up for disposition.

 While it is recommended that equipment leaving the department for disposal undergo a general data purge, a designated vendor will be responsible for the thorough destruction of data to prevent it ever being recovered by an unauthorized party.

 Every piece of electronic computing equipment at Brown has an associated owner who is either the end user or the Departmental Computing Coordinator.

 Owners are responsible for ensuring that when they dispose of their electronic equipment, they follow the relevant standards set in this policy.
 Donations require additional paperwork, available from the Purchasing web site.
 Some departments may assign the responsibility for transfer or disposal of electronic equipment to the Departmental Computing Coordinator or the Departmental Systems Administrator.

 Violations of environmental laws are to be handled by the Department of Environmental Health and Safety, in concert with Human Resources, Campus Life or other disciplinary bodies at the University, dependent upon the situation.
-Violations of Information Security requirements are to be handled through the same disciplinary channels, with support from the Chief Information Security Officer.
+Violations of Information Security requirements are to be handled through the same disciplinary channels, with support from the Director of Information Technology Security.

 4.0 Related Policies and Links

 Last Reviewed: March, 2016